CloudLabs-MOC/CloudLabs-SEED/Web Security/Shellshock Attack/Shellshock-Attack.md

 - Section 3 of the SEED Lecture at Udemy,Computer Security: A Hands-on Approach, by Wenliang Du.
 See details athttps://www.handsonsecurity.net/video.html.

-Lab environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
-Since we use containers to set up the lab environment, this lab does not depend much on the SEED VM.
-You can do this lab using other VMs, physical machines, or VMs on the cloud.
+Lab environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ## 2 Environment Setup